Skip to main content

 Advanced Usage

 In cases where the safe licenses or unsafe packages are centrally managed keeping the configuration in perfect sync to the installed packages might be too cumbersome or even impossible.
-To support these use cases the check command provides the two options (see also check --help) --allow-extra-safe-licenses and --allow-extra-unused-packages.
-These options only affect the returned status code and will keep all corresponding printed warnings unchanged.
+To support these use cases the check command provides the two options (see also check --help) --allow-extra-safe-licenses and --allow-extra-unsafe-packages.
+These options only affect the returned status code and will keep all corresponding warnings unchanged.

 Pre-commit